taylorfayle/Working-Drafts/_posts/2016-04-03-how-to-get-students-to-watch-your-instructional-videos.md

 ### Be Transparent

-A crucial way to acheive concision and maintain student engagement is to be transparent about the content of your videos.
+A crucial way to achieve concision and maintain student engagement is to be transparent about the content of your videos.
 Forecast where you are headed, signpost changes in direction, reinforce main ideas with examples and repetition, conclude and summarize the key features of the content covered.
 Also, you can facilitate attentive viewing by posing questions and encouraging prediction.
 Here is a great example of how this is done:

 <iframe src="https://www.youtube.com/embed/RAhB5b9M294" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe>